 Slower Circulation in the Body

 There are several pain-relieving herbs and spices you can try to ease inflammation and arthritis pain.
+People have used these remedies for centuries.
+For example, clove has been used to relieve the pain of toothaches and has been found to be as effective as benzocaine gel.
+Ginger is another traditional remedy proven to help ease muscle pain.
 Some of these herbs interact with medications you may be taking, so be sure to check with your doctor before you try any of them.

 A Note from GR8NESS